lenchv/hive-driver/README.md

 ## Description

-Hive Driver is JS driver for connection to [Apache Hive](https://hive.apache.org/) via [Thrift API](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift).
+Hive Driver is a Java Script driver for connection to [Apache Hive](https://hive.apache.org/) via [Thrift API](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift).

-This driver is able to connect with SASL authentication mechanisms (ldap, plain, kerberos) using both http and tcp transport.
+This driver can connect with SASL authentication mechanisms (such as LDAP, PLAIN, Kerberos) using both HTTP and TCP transport.

 ## Installation